 - Sprinkle relevant keywords liberally in your business description.
 It's crucial to fill out 100% of the information requested so that customers can easily find you.

 - Add your logo.
 Your business profile will highlight this image, which helps to establish your branding and make it more recognizable to users.

 - In addition to your logo, include carefully curated photos of your “business in action.”
 That includes photos of your products or services.
-According to Google, businesses with photos get 42 percent more requests for driving directions and 35 percent more click-throughs to websites.

 - Make sure your local chamber of commerce posts a link to your website on their page.